nathluu/nifikop-deployment/README.md

 ```

 NOTES:
-It seems istio v1.22.0 has issue with destination rule TLS SIMPLE
+Istio v1.22.0 has new option "insecureSkipVerify" with destination rule TLS mode SIMPLE to explicitly skip CA verification